tokiory-blog/frontend/README.md

 - 📦 [PNPM](https://pnpm.js.org/) - A fast and efficient package manager that uses a single shared package store \
   across projects.
 - ☁️ [Vercel](https://vercel.com/) - A cloud platform for deploying web applications and serverless functions.
-- 🐳 [Docker](https://www.docker.com/) - A platform for developing, shipping, and running applications in containers.

 ### 🤔 Why this stack?